Is Fishbowl right for you?

 Maybe you consistently run out of best-selling products, leaving customers disappointed and driving them to the competition.
 Or, you’re stuck with a warehouse overflowing with unsold items that tie up your capital and increase storage costs.

-If you don’t have an inventory control system in place to prevent these situations, you may have already experienced painful inefficiencies.
-Implementing the right processes is all you need to get back on track.
+If you don’t have a system in place to prevent these situations, you may have already experienced painful inefficiencies as a result.
+Putting the right processes in place is all you need to get back on track.

 What’s inventory control?

-Inventory control, also known as stock control, is managing a company’s inventory levels.
+Inventory control, also known as stock control, is the process of managing a company’s inventory levels.
 This typically involves reducing the number of slow-moving items and increasing the supply of fast-moving ones, creating a balanced flow of stock.

-But better inventory control is about more than moving and storing stock.
-Optimizing the flow of goods helps you save money on labor and space, using only the resources you need and leading to better warehouse management.
+But better warehouse management is about more than moving and storing inventory.
+Optimizing the flow of goods helps you save money on labor and space, using only the resources you need.
 It also reduces the risk of overstocking and spoilage because you avoid holding inventory for longer than necessary.

 Types of inventory control systems